 It is a requirement of the CLEP 2015 that the proposed development be consistent with one or more objectives of the zone.
-The proposed development would provide an entertainment use that would serve the needs of the local and wider community and encourage employment opportunities in an accessible location.
+The proposed development as modified would still provide an entertainment use that would serve the needs of the local and wider community and encourage employment opportunities in an accessible location.